Pa. Senate primary: Race for high-profile Senate nominations remains hotly contested

 Meanwhile, Democrats in President Joe Biden’s home seat will also be tasked with choosing a nominee to fill the critical U.S. Senate seat that will soon be vacated by Republican Pat Toomey.
 They’ll be picking from a four-person field that features Lt.
 Gov. John Fetterman three-term Rep. Conor Lamb and state Rep. Malcolm Kenyatta.

-Fetterman is remaining in the race despite news over the weekend that he had suffered a stroke.
+Fetterman is remaining in the race despite news over the weekend that he had suffered a stroke caused by atrial fibrillation.
 He said in a statement Sunday that he is on his way to a full recovery.
+Tuesday, his campaign announced that he would be undergoing a standard procedure to implant a pacemaker with a defibrillator.

 Lamb, a Biden loyalist and establishment favorite, has struggled to find his footing in the crowded primary that will determine what kind of Democrat will represent the party this fall in one of its best Senate pickup opportunities.